S2FGL: Spatial Spectral Federated Graph Learning: Experiments

-To evaluate the individual contributions of the proposed \textbf{NLIR} and \textbf{FGMA} strategies within the \textbf{\ourabbv{}} framework, we conducted ablation experiments on the \textbf{Cora} and \textbf{Citeseer} datasets.
-In this study, we systematically removed each component to assess its impact on model performance.
-The results of the ablation study are presented in \cref{tab:ablation_key_left} which demonstrate that both \textbf{NLIR} and \textbf{FGMA} independently contribute to the overall performance.
+To evaluate the individual contributions of NLIR and FGMA strategies within the \ourabbv{} framework, we conducted ablation experiments on the Cora and Citeseer datasets.
+In this study, we removed each component to assess its impact on the overall performance.
+The results are presented in \cref{tab:ablation_key_left}, which demonstrate that both NLIR and FGMA independently contribute to the overall performance.